Psychoanalysis

 The relationship you have with your therapist will help with one of the core processes of psychoanalysis, "transference".
 Transference takes place when you freely talk about your feelings and thoughts towards important people in your life.
 Through doing this, you are essentially living out your unconscious dynamics through the connection with your therapist.

-As you begin to gradually uncover what difficulties you are experiencing and underlying issues, your therapist can help you to clarify these.
+As you begin to gradually uncover what difficulties and underlying issues you are experiencing, your therapist can help you to clarify these.
 This enables you to refine, correct, reject, or add further thoughts and feelings.
 Together with your therapist, you will analyse these insights, thereby creating a real-time sense of the client's unconscious dynamics.
 Eventually, you will be able to start changing negative patterns and removing any limiting behaviours.

 How long does psychoanalysis take?

-An intense form of therapy that requires commitment from everyone involved, individuals are typically required to attend regular sessions for years (though this will depend on your individual needs and personal circumstances).
-Through having regular sessions together, this should allow more in-depth exploration and interpretation of unconscious patterns.
+Individuals are typically required to attend regular sessions for years (though this will depend on your individual needs and personal circumstances).
+Having regular sessions together should allow more in-depth exploration and interpretation of unconscious patterns.

 Many different techniques are used throughout psychoanalysis sessions.
 This enables you and your therapist to make sense of deeply buried memories and experiences that come up during therapy.
 Although free association (where you speak freely about any topic you feel comfortable with) tends to come first, all techniques used are an important part of fostering change and development.